merely-useful/py-rse/keypoints/config.md

 -   [Overlay configuration][overlay_configuration] involves four layers,
     each of which overrides the layers above it.
-   -   Layer 1: A system-wide configuration file for general settings.
+-   Use a system-wide configuration file for general settings (layer 1).
-   -   Layer 2: A user-specific configuration file for personal preferences.
+-   Use a user-specific configuration file for personal preferences (layer 2).
-   -   Layer 3: A job-specific file with settings for a particular run.
+-   Use a job-specific configuration file with settings for a particular run (layer 3).
-   -   Layer 4: Command-line options to change things that commonly change.
+-   Use command-line options to change things that commonly change (layer 4).
 -   Format configuration files using [YAML][yaml].